SkrFractals/RgbFractalGen/Clr/RgbFractalGenClr/README.txt

 Save Mp4:
 - Will use the included ffmpeg.exe to save your animation as mp4.
-- It converts the encoded GIF, so you have to run Local GIf, Global GIF or AllParam generation mode to be able to Save Mp4.
+- It converts the encoded GIF, so you have to run Local GIF, Global GIF or AllParam generation mode to be able to Save Mp4.
 - You can use it before of after saving the GIF.